 Once we get our test ideas together, we prioritize them based on potential impact and feasibility – and then we move to the next step.

 A/B testing is a tool that lets you gauge the economic impact of a single design decision.
 Draft uses it often.
-At this stage, we build a testable design decision, configure some goals, launch it, and wait.
+At this stage, we build a testable design decision, configure some goals, launch the experiment, and wait.

-Once our tests are ready to call, we write up a report analyzing our findings, summarizing any new research that came out of the test, and providing next steps.
+Once our tests are ready to call, we write up a report that analyzes our findings, summarizes any new research that came out of the test, and provides next steps.
 If a variant won, we celebrate and launch it to all customers.

 Repeating steps 2 through 5

-While a test runs, we’re always researching for the next one.
+While a test runs, we’re always researching what to do for the next one.
 Our goal is to maximize testing time, and always keep researching.
 We’re never done.

 This is not a “growth hacking” strategy.
 The Draft Method is a comprehensive, no-nonsense methodology for improving conversion rates, average order value, and customer lifetime value.
-Dugn so takes time, and it requires a culture and mindset shift.
+Dugn so takes time, and it usually requires a culture and mindset shift.

-Process matters more than tactics – and the ability to be flexible matters the most, because any process will always be set on fire by unforeseen circumstances within a week after kickoff.
+Process matters more than tactics – and the ability to be flexible matters the most.
+If this process sounds appealing, we’d love to begin a conversation with you.